 In some states, dual agents are required to operate as transactional agents, taking nobody's side.
 They don't offer advice or much assistance except to process paperwork.

-It's sometimes a common tactic used by sellers in certain parts of the country to ask a listing agent if she will agree to lower her commission if she ends up representing both the seller and the buyer.
-You have the option of negotiating this when you sign the listing agreement or when you receive an offer, but it's better if you discuss this scenario upfront, at the listing's inception.
+It's sometimes a common tactic used by sellers in certain parts of the country to ask a listing agent if they will agree to lower their commission if they end up representing both the seller and the buyer.
+You have the option of negotiating this when you sign the listing agreement or when you receive an offer, but it's better if you discuss this scenario upfront – at the listing's inception.